nicolemccabechu/nicolemccabechu/README.md

 ![](https://komarev.com/ghpvc/?username=nicolemccabechu&color=f222ff)
 <img align='right' src="https://media.giphy.com/media/j0qColwO6ANC3Or9eB/giphy.gif" width="230">

 Hi.
 My name is Nicole.
 I'm a Computer Science student at University College Dublin.
-I'm also the current Chairperson at UCD Netsoc which is UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).
+I'm also the current Chairperson at [UCD Netsoc](https://netsoc.com/). which is UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).

 * 👩🏻‍💻 Pronouns: She/Her
 * 💬 Ask me about Netsoc or SISTEM